Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Delaware Animal Response (DAR) is a program within the Division of Public Health Office of Animal Welfare that works to prepare the community for emergencies and disasters where domestic animals and their caretakers may be affected.
 DAR’s mission is to develop and implement preparedness, response, and recovery plans necessary to protect the health, safety, and welfare of domestic animals, and the people who own or have responsibility for animals during emergencies and disasters.

 The DAR program operates a State Animal Response Team (SART), made up of volunteers trained and ready to respond during emergency situations.
 Volunteers with diverse experience and interests are encouraged to apply.
 People with veterinary medical experience may sign up for the Veterinary Medical Reserve Corp (VMRC), a section within SART.
 To volunteer, send an email to the DAR Coordinator.
+See more information about volunteering here.

 Visit these pages for more information: